Arctic staghorn sculpin: Distribution and habitat

 The Arctic staghorn sculpin is found in the Arctic Ocean and the northeastern and northwestern Atlantic Ocean.
 In North American waters it is normally found as far south as the Gulf of St Lawrence, occasionally reaching Maine.
 In the European waters it ranges from the eastern coasts of Greenland, Iceland, along the northern coast of Norway north to the White Sea and the Barents Sea to Svalbard and Novaya Zemlya.
 This is a benthic fish which lives in shallow water near to shore down to depths of around 450 m, although it is normally found at depths of less than 200 m.
 It has been recorded on a variety of substrates including mud, gravel and rock, burrowing into sand and muddy-sand substrates.

 Biology

 The Arctic staghorn sculpin is a predator of polychaetes, gastropods, krill, benthic amphipods and echiurids.
 They in turn are preyed on by larger fishes such as Arctic cod, Atlantic cod, Bering flounder and polar eelpout.
-They spawn in the late autumn to winter, the females laying 2,000 to 5,500 demersal eggs which hatch into pelagic larvae and juveniles which descend to the sea bed lengths of 20 to 30 mm.
+They spawn in the late autumn to winter, the females laying 2,000 to 5,500 demersal eggs which hatch into pelagic larvae and juveniles which descend to the sea bed at lengths of 20 to 30 mm.
 They are sexually mature by 5–6 years old or 220 to 260 mm.